-Yelling at kids feels like a natural response when they misbehave, particularly when one is stressed out and one’s tolerance for nonsense has worn thin.
-The messiness and monotony of parenting require extreme patience, and yelling at kids is far easier and more instinctive than pausing to react calmly.
-Yelling at your kids might feel like a release, or serve as a form of discipline.
+Yelling at kids feels like a natural response when they misbehave, particularly when a parent is stressed out and their tolerance for child’s nonsense has worn thin.
+But parents need to learn how to stop yelling at your kid.
+Yelling and shouting at your kids might feel like a release, or serve as a form of discipline.
 It can seem like yelling and screaming is the only way to get a kid’s attention.
-But it’s important to understand the psychological effects of yelling at a child, and why experts render it a less-than-optimal strategy.
+But it’s important to understand the psychological effects of yelling at a child, be they a toddler or a middle schooler, and why experts consider it downright damaging.

-As provocative as some behaviors may seem, little kids simply don’t have the emotional sophistication to fully understand adult frustration.
-Yelling at them won’t suddenly trigger their understanding, but it might in fact have some adverse psychological effect.
-Some, long-term, with the potential to change the way their brains develop and process information.
+As provocative as some behaviors may seem, yelling at child doesn’t suddenly trigger remorse and contriteness, but it might result in adverse psychological effects.
 As hard as it can be to resist the temptation to scream, ultimately, yelling at kids is deeply unhelpful.

 According to Dr. Laura Markham, founder of Aha!
 Parenting and author of Peaceful Parent, Happy Kids: How to Stop Yelling and Start Connecting, yelling is a parenting “technique” we can do without.
 Thankfully, she has some anti-yelling rules to remember, and some tips for helping us learn how to stop yelling at our kids, no matter how frustrated we may feel in the moment.